yanyu6/RepData_PeerAssessment1/PA1_template.md

 ## 6        0     0 2012-11-15 1.716981
 ```

-  +Next, we rearrange the new data by date.
+  Next, we rearrange the new data by date.

 ```r
 newdata <- arrange(newdata, date)